Fermionic Response in Finite-Density ABJM Theory with Broken Symmetry: Introduction

 To understand fermion response in these ABJM states, we analyze the spectrum of fermionic fluctuations in the holographically dual backgrounds.
 We study spin-1/2 modes whose $SO(3) \times SO(3)$ quantum numbers prevent them from mixing with the gravitino fields.
 While they do not mix with the gravitino, these spin-1/2 modes mix with each other; another system of mixed fermionic excitations in a symmetry-breaking background was studied in \cite{Ammon:2010pg}.
-In a more intricate generalization of the Majorana ``Cooper pair" coupling of \cite{Faulkner:2009am}, we find a charged fermion mixing with a neutral fermion via the condensed charged scalar, which in turn has a Majorana-type coupling to its own conjugate.
+We study a simplified, non-chiral version of the full top-down fermion mixing matrix, where in a more intricate generalization of the Majorana ``Cooper pair" coupling of \cite{Faulkner:2009am}, a charged fermion mixes with a neutral fermion via the condensed charged scalar, which in turn has a Majorana-type coupling to its own conjugate.
 Thus the analog of a Cooper pair in this system is a condensation of a charged/neutral bound state.
 Since the charge is monopole charge, the associated charged operators may be thought of as bound states of fundamental fermions with vortices, so-called composite fermions.

 We study two backgrounds, one having a source for a fermion bilinear and an expectation value for a boson bilinear, and the other with the roles reversed.
 We first elaborate on the analysis of \cite{Bobev:2011rv} of the conductivities of these backgrounds.
 In geometries approaching AdS in the infrared, the emergent Lorentz invariance generates a light-cone structure on the energy-momentum, and modes living outside this light-cone have regular (rather than infalling) IR boundary conditions; normal modes in this region are associated to fluctuations in the field theory with zero dispersion.
 We determine the locations of such normal modes, and find in both cases two lines of modes, one gapped and the other ungapped.
 By studying the pole structure of the matrix of Green's functions, we can see that each line is a mixture of both charged and neutral fermionic excitations.
 This matrix also provides information about the presence of unstable fluctuations inside the lightcone.